Mohamadaliibrahim/so_long/README.md

 - The map must be rectangular and surrounded by walls (`1`).
 - The map must contain at least one player start position (`P`), one exit (`E`), and one collectable (`C`).
 - Valid characters in the map are: `1`, `0`, `C`, `P`, and `E`.

+## Edge cases

+- If the player is stucked by wall the map will not open!
+- If the player cant reach all collectables the game will not open!
+- If the player cant reach the exit door the game will not open!

 ## Project Structure